ismyaki/ismyaki/README.md

 ## Hey there 👋
 I'm Aki!
-I am a Mobile Developer of web.
+I am a Mobile Developer.
 I love learing new technology and skills of mobile, I writting articles about technology of program I leanrned on my website(https://akiwang.com)😸.

 ## 🧠 That I know and use
 ### 📚 Langues and Frameworks